Skip to main content

 • Building on the 3 Bluffs convention, we also agree that it is possible for a card that initiates a Bluff to be any critical card, but only if a color clue is used, and only if it is not a 5.

-• Note that this includes the special black 4 (or any "dark" 4).
+• Note that this includes the black 4 or any "dark" 4.

 • For example, in a 3-player game: